eliucid8/webots-final-project/controllers/README.md

 - [ ] Combine camera with distance sensors
 - [ ] Break code into multiple files/classes?
 - [ ] Detect humans at end of maze
+    - [ ] Experiment with methods for distinguishing human green from wall cyan (lack of blue components in color?
+Gradient on cylinders?)
 - [ ] Implement human finding mode at end of maze
-- [ ]

 ## Notes:
 **Scenario 1:**
 - Normal: cyan walls, grey floor.
 **Scenario 2:**
-- Cameras don't work in scenario 2?
+- Extra debris
+- Different lighting conditions.

 **Scenario 3:**
 - Unevenness in lighting conditions, debris.